Jwakers/pooch-and-mutt-product-detail/README.md

 - Client side error handling for forms
 - Newsletter form validation (checkbox acting as an optional field)
 - Fix border layout shift.
 Some input states have an increase in border size leading to a small but noticeable layout shift.
 Refactor these borders to use drop shadow instead.
+- Refactor the product form button to sticky not fixed for maintainability with larger/changing product page layouts

 ### What I would do differently